Saigon stays for all pockets

 Just up the road from here is the Parkroyal Saigon Hotel (formerly a Novotel), a modern, four-star atrium-style hotel with pool set in a courtyard, club floors for executive travellers, and small meeting facilities.
 It is a five minute drive from Tan Son Nhat International Airport and the Tan Binh convention centre.
 A fresh swirl of renovations by December 2011 sees the hotel emerge with cooler tones and generous dollops of purple.
 A Superior room is about 33sq m in earth tones with a fabric headboard for the bed, clean black cabinets, blue-line carpets, good size desks and free WiFi.
 Also find mod-cons like data-port with HDMI and USB ports, and two three-pin multi-plug sockets.

 The in-room safe is smallish (use it for jewellery and small cameras) as is the very compact toilet with the bathtub and shower combined of necessity.
 But it is clean and functional.
 The Orchid Deluxe rooms go up to 37sq m with a larger TV, a lavender wall framing the bed, blond-wood desk and sideboard, a glass partition separating a more spacious bathroom with a separate shower cubicle.
 The shower is handheld though.
 Business suits can easily fit their laptops into the safe here.

-Budget hotels and mid-range options
+Budget, good value, and mid-range options

 Ho Chi Minh City budget hotel and value stay options are vast though prices are climbing rapidly.
 Service and facilities can fluctuate dramatically.
 The three-star Bong Sen Hotel Saigon is a very decent downtown Saigon good value hotel option in the Dong Khoi vicinity with simple but nice rooms, clean bathrooms, TV, minibar, free high speed internet and WiFi, and a big safe for laptops.
 WiFi is available at the business centre and lobby lounge too.